 The programs described below are those that the Art Department faculty have evaluated, and in many cases, visited.
 We also list a few others that our majors have participated in recently.
 We have concentrated on programs in countries of greatest interest to art students.
-If you are interested in another program, first consult with the Center for International Studies.
-If a program approved by CIS offers art courses but they have not been approved by the art department, you will need to provide us with a detailed course syllabus.
+If you are interested in another program, first consult with the WFU Center for Global Programs and Studies.
+If a program approved by GPS offers art courses but they have not been approved by the art department, you will need to provide us with a detailed course syllabus.

 You need to be aware that the American system of fine arts instruction in a university setting is nearly unique–art instruction in Europe is primarily through art schools whose systems of credit do not mesh easily with ours.
 For this reason our students find it difficult to take studio courses and also find a range of liberal arts courses in European universities.
 When looking at schools you need to be sure that they will offer more than a vocational training; be skeptical of the quality of instruction that caters to Americans abroad- these can vary widely!

 Transcript information: All courses taken in non-Wake Forest programs will be assigned the number Art 500 (for art history) or Art 210 (for studio courses).
 Courses with these designations do count toward the art major.
 Each course will be evaluated when you return, to determine which specific requirements within the major your courses may satisfy.
 Courses taken in non-Wake Forest programs do not receive divisional credit.
-Read our Policy Statement (PDF).
+Read our Transfer Policies.